ChristophSheep/christophreif.github.io/sustain.md

 #### Bottom-Up Design

-Bottom-Up design lays hand in hand with the concept of *layers of abstraction*[^4].
+Bottom-up design goes hand-in-hand with the concept of *layers of abstraction*[^4].
-Bottom-Up design is coupled with a macros[^5] and macros expansion.
-Macros are like template of code, so you can create you own language inside the language.
+The bottom-up design is coupled with functions, macros[^5] and macro expansion.
+Macros are like code templates, allowing you to create your own language within the language.
+Therefore, Lisp is extremely well suited for this without any additional syntax.

 > Experienced Lisp programmers divide up their programs differently.
 As well as top-down design, they follow a principle which could be called bottom-up design-- changing the language to suit the problem.
 In Lisp, you don't just write your program down toward the language, you also build the language up toward your program.
 As you're writing a program you may think "I wish Lisp had such-and-such an operator."
 So you go and write it.
 Afterward you realize that using the new operator would simplify the design of another part of the program, and so on.
 Language and program evolve together.